Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

-When prompting the model to generate an SQL DB, the induced hierarchy aligns more closely with the desired structure than when explicitly prompting for domains, slots, and values.
-The latter leads to more misclassifications, such as predicting slots as domains.

 See \Cref{tab:query_update_qualitative_analysis} for a qualitative comparison of update queries on MultiWOZ test dialogues, detailed in \Cref{appendix:sec:example_dialogues}.
+In the first example, we illustrate the impact of adding the \emph{DST step}, which clarifies the distinction between new dialogue information and existing DB content.
+Without DST, the model inserts a new entry for ``Alexander Bed and Breakfast''.
+With DST, it updates the existing DB entry by adding only the missing information.

-In the similarity matching example, only ``Allenbell'' appears in the dialogue, while ``The Allenbell'' is stored from a previous dialogue.
+In the second example, ``Allenbell'' appears in the dialogue, while ``The Allenbell'' is stored from a previous dialogue.
 Without similarity matching, the model queries ``Allenbell'', yielding no result due to the missing ``The''.
-Similarity matching retrieves ``The Allenbell'' from the database.
+Similarity matching retrieves ``The Allenbell'' from the DB.
 The model chooses which results to include, as less related concepts may also be retrieved.

-In the second example, we illustrate the impact of adding the \emph{DST step}, which clarifies the distinction between new dialogue information and existing DB content.
-Without DST, the model inserts a new entry for ``Alexander Bed and Breakfast''.
-With DST, it updates the existing DB entry by adding only the missing information.